google/llvm-premerge-checks/docs/user_doc.md

 # Sign up for beta test

 To sign up for the pre-merge tests, please add your user id to the [Herald rule](https://reviews.llvm.org/H511) triggering the builds.
-If you can't modify the rule yourself, please send an email to [kuhnel@google.com](mailto:kuhnel@google.com?subject=pre-merge%20beta%20testing).
+If you can't modify the rule yourself, please add a comment to issue #54 with your **Phabricator user name** and we'll add you.

 # Integration in Phabricator